 For the developing small-scale businesses, at some point, you might think that achieving those objectives is far from being possible.
 You might think that realizing it will be arduous and you might feel that you’re being too ambitious.

 Well, for someone starting a small business, all of those thoughts are valid and normal.
 However, at any cost, it should not be affecting how you see it in the bigger picture.
-Your objectives should not be blurry nor vague, they should, instead, be SMART (Specific, Measurable, Attainable, Relevant, and Time-bound).
+Your objectives should not be blurry nor vague, they should, instead, be SMART goals (Specific, Measurable, Attainable, Relevant, and Time-bound).

 One of the most commonly used frameworks nowadays is the Objectives and Key Results (OKRs).
 OKRs prominence among many organizations lies within its simplicity in structure but is able to unify teams, boost focus, and fix problems that stifle growth and innovation.
 This framework helps companies envision what are the objectives that need to be achieved (Objectives) and measures how much progress have they realized so far (Key Results).